Stuck with a Clogged Sink in Toronto? Follow These Tips!

 Do you own a plunger?
 Yes?
 Excellent.
 Clogged drains are the reason why every household needs one.
 However, there are different types of plungers.
 If you don't have a standard cup plunger, you might have some difficulty clearing a clogged sink.
-Toronto plumbing experts recommend cup plungers for unclogging kitchen and shower drains, and every similar waste outlet.
+Toronto plumbing experts recommend cup plungers for unclogging kitchen and shower drains and every similar waste outlet.
 That flat cup is better for creating suction in a sink than the end of a toilet plunger or accordion plunger.

 A good plunger doesn't require many directions.
 Simply place the cup over the hole, ensuring that it sits flat and has at least a little water covering the rim, and start plunging.
-Slow and steady is as good advice for dealing with blockage in a plumbing system as it is in any situation.
+Slow and steady is as good advice for dealing with a blockage in a plumbing system as it is in any situation.

 Use The Drain Snake